-Starting on Sep.
-22nd, the class will have quizzes that will be posted to D2L every Tuesday, except during Reading Week.
-The quizzes will be posted on D2L at approximately 3:30 pm on Tuesdays.
-Each quiz will be composed of 10-15 true/false and multiple choice questions.
-It is estimated that each quiz will take no more than 1 hour to complete.
-The D2L system will, however, be set up to allow 3 hours to complete each quiz.
-Students can take the quiz at any time between when the quiz is posted to D2L and the following Thursday at 3:20 pm.
+Starting the week of Sep.
+21st, the class will have bi-weekly quizzes that will be posted to D2L every other Monday, except during Reading Week.
+The quiz will be posted on D2L at approximately 3:30 pm on Monday.
+Each quiz will be composed of 20-30 true/false and multiple choice questions.
+I estimate that each quiz will take no more than 1.5 hours to complete, but students will be allowed 3 hours to complete each quiz.
+Students will have until the following Thursday at 3:20 pm to complete the quiz.
 The last possible date that a quiz will be posted to D2L is Dec.
 8th.

 Please be aware that, when taking a quiz, only one question will be displayed on a page.
 Students will not be allowed to go back once they have submitted an answer.
 It is the students' responsibility to ensure that they have selected an answer they intended before moving on to the next question.
 It is also the student's responsibility to ensure that they finish to quiz in the allotted time.
-Once a student has submitted the quiz, the student cannot go back and change answers or re-take the quiz.
+Once a student has submitted the quiz, the student cannot go back and change answers.

-Quizzes will focus on material recently covered in class.
-However, because knowledge in statistics is cumulative, all quizzes may address any material covered up to that point in class.
+Quizzes will focus on all material recently covered in class.
+However, because knowledge in statistics is cumulative, all quizzes may address any material covered so far in class, up to and including the very first lecture.
 Students will not need to use Stata for the quizzes, but may be asked to interpret Stata output on the quizzes.

 All quizzes are open-note and open-book.
-Students may use all lecture and lab materials in answering the questions, including the videos; students may also use the required and optional textbooks listed on the course outline.
+Students may use all lecture and lab materials in answering the questions; students may also use the required and optional textbooks listed on the course outline.
 Students may not use any other resource to complete the quizzes.
-Prohibited resources include (but are not limited to): friends, family, and other students in the class; tutors, your instructor and TAs; and google, web pages, twitter, a class discord, and other electronic resources.
-If a student is unclear on whether a resource is prohibited, the student should contact Dr. Bierman before using the resource.
+Prohibited resources include, but are not limited to: friends, family, other students in the class; tutors, your instructor, or TAs; google, web pages, twitter, a class discord, or other electronic resources.
+If a student is unclear on whether a resource is prohibited, the student should contact Dr. Curtis before using the resource.